 Ravi enjoys multiple meanings often found in the wine world.
 His name, Metaphora was chosen both for its multiple meanings as well as personal stories.
 The “meta” in Metaphora, sounds like his last name but is spelled slightly differently.
 He has long enjoyed art and the label is a depiction of the “Three Graces” symbolic for the act of giving, accepting and returning.
 And to Ravi this depiction symbolizes his own gift received – what Napa has given him both in relationships with vintners, wine education and ultimately his own wine.

 Their total production is under 1000 cases; each wine typically made in quantities of 300 cases or less.
 Distribution of the Metaphora Wines are selective – in certain markets domestically including Texas, New York and Florida.
-Much of their wine is sold direct via a wine club and locally you can try the wines at the Mark Herold Tasting Room in downtown Napa across from the Oxbow Public Market.
+Much of their wine is sold direct via a wine club and locally for several years the wines were available at the Mark Herold Tasting Room in downtown Napa across from the Oxbow Public Market.
 As of our latest update to this review, the Metaphora wines are no longer available at this tasting room.